Salomon Store Whistler

-Extensive selection of outdoor and hiking gear, some trail running gear
+Extensive selection of outdoor gear and some trail running

 The beautiful, new and huge North Face Store in Whistler has mostly hiking and outdoor clothing as well as a fair bit of hiking equipment.
 A limited selection of trail running gear, shoes, clothes and packs.
 They don't have a website but their number is 604 932 4193.
 They are usually open until 8pm and are located in the middle of the village on Main Street.
 Pay parking out front on Main Street.

 Amazingly beautiful trails in Whistler & Garibaldi Park